arminc/arminc.github.io/_posts/2011-03-18-10-minutes-hands-on-apache-camel.md

 }
 </pre>

-And that&#8217;s it, but what does this example do.
+And that's it, but what does this example do.

   1. It Starts with a direct endpoint that receives a message
   2. t ads an id to the route, this can be used to manipulate the route with JMX